 Rowan College at Burlington County reserves the right to change course schedule information, including instructor names, at any time as may be warranted by economic considerations, insufficient enrollments, and/or circumstances requiring such administrative action.

-Credential (CTR) to Associate of Applied Science Option
+Credential (ODS) to Associate of Applied Science Option

-If you have a CTR credential and want to earn an associate degree:
+If you have a ODS credential and want to earn an associate degree:

 • Complete all required general education courses